kelseyhightower/envconfig/README.md

 value for `MYAPP_MANUAL_OVERRIDE_1`.
 Without this struct tag, it would have instead looked up `MYAPP_MANUALOVERRIDE1`.
 With the `split_words:"true"` tag it would have looked up `MYAPP_MANUAL_OVERRIDE1`.

+By default, Envconfig will look for environment variables by making them upper-cased.
+You can escape from this behavior by providing `upper:"false"` tag.
+For example Envconfig will look for an environment variable called `MYAPP_NotUpperCasedVar` for `NotUpperCasedVar` field.

 ```Bash
 export MYAPP_MANUAL_OVERRIDE_1="this will be the value"